mrudula324/Final_Project/README.md

 10. Heatmap is created to anlyze the correlation between all independent variables.
 11. Pandas profiler is executed to understand the eda view from pandas.
 12. Feature Selection
-      -RFE with logistic regression is executed to get the features list based on the rankings.
-      -SelectKBest, Method from sklearn library is also used for feature rankings.
+      -RFE with logistic regression is executed to get the understand f -SelectKBest, Method from sklearn library is also used for feature rankings.
 13. Created funcations for model evaluations, roc and roc-auc plotting.
 14. On step 1 we understood that dataset is imbalanced therefore, we tried following resampling methods for the all the models.